 Best Christmas Markets

-When: November 25 to December 22, 2024
+• When: November 24 to December 22, 2025

-Location: Römerberg Square
+• Location: Römerberg Square

-Best For: Historic atmosphere and local specialties
+• Best For: Historic atmosphere and local specialties

-In the heart of the Römerberg square, the Frankfurt Christmas Market dazzles visitors with its grandeur.
 Known for its enormous Christmas tree and authentic German crafts, this market is a hub of holiday spirit.
 Stalls brim with gifts, Bethmännchen (almond marzipan cookies), hot apple wine, Frankfurt’s twist on mulled wine.
+The Christmas market in Frankfurt stretches from Römerberg through Paulsplatz to the Mainkai riverbank, offering over 200 festively decorated stalls.
 Live brass bands add to the festive atmosphere, creating the perfect soundtrack for your holiday stroll.

 Climb the nearby St. Bartholomew’s Cathedral for breathtaking views of this historic German Christmas market.
-The best photo opportunities are from the St. Bartholomew’s Cathedral observation deck between 4 and 5 p.m.
+The best photo opportunities are from the cathedral’s observation deck between 4 and 5 PM.

 3. Vienna Christmas Market